hunyadi/json-persistence/README.md

 * (De-)serialize pointer types such as `shared_ptr<T>` and `unique_ptr<T>`.
 * Back-reference support for (de-)serialization of C++ pointer types via JSON pointer `{"$ref": "/path/to/previous/occurrence"}`.
 * Serialize C++ objects that share pointers only once.
 De-serialize back-references as C++ pointers to the same object.
+* Can use the reflection library [Boost.Describe](https://www.boost.org/doc/libs/1_80_0/libs/describe/doc/html/describe.html) for parsing, writing and (de-)serializing enumerations as strings.

 ## Design goals